 Big Toe Pose:

 Start: Either lying on the floor or on a bed/ bench, put the yoga strap on the arch of your right foot.
 Slowly lower yourself down so that you can press your back into the floor/bed/ bench.
-Holding onto the straps with both hands slowly pull on up, moving your foot so it is around hip level or to a comfortable level.
+Holding onto the straps with both hands slowly pull on up, moving your foot so it is around the hip level or to a comfortable level.
 Move your hands accordingly on the strap to apply tension.
 Hold for about 15-30 seconds and while taking breathes as you hold.

 Finish: Slowly lower your foot down to the floor.
 Take the strap off of the right foot and switch sides.
 Repeat the process.
 Note: Your head should be on the floor when you are lifting your foot up.
 This is to make sure there is no pain in the back or neck.